Othello (1781 ship): Some general background

-Slaver
+Transporting enslaved people

 Othello was armed, and Johnson had received a letter of marque.
 He sailed from Liverpool on 1 July 1781, bound for Sierra Leone.

 On the way Othello captured St Anne, of 300 tons (bm), which was sailing from Buenos Aires to Cádiz.
 St Anne was carrying 8,500 dry hides, 180 boxes of Peruvian bark (Cinchona), and four sacks of "fine Spanish wool".
 The value of the prize was put at £10,000, or £20,000, though it is not clear if that included the vessel as well.
 The prize-master sailed St Anne to Killybegs in September 1781 where he awaited orders from Heywood.
 He was concerned about the prevalence of French privateers in the Channel and the coast to Liverpool.

 Johnson acquired captives in the Sierra Leone estuary and delivered them to Kingston, Jamaica, on 10 January 1782.
-Othello had embarked 205 captives and landed 190, for a mortality rate of 7.3%.
+Othello landed 190 captives.
 She had also had one of her 32 crewmen die on the voyage.
 She arrived back at Liverpool on 23 June.

 Loss

 On his second voyage, Johnson sailed to the Windward Coast (an old name for the Ivory Coast), leaving Liverpool on 28 August 1782.
-He acquired captives in the region between the Rio Nuñez and the Assini River, and embarked some 240.
+He acquired captives in the region between the Rio Nuñez and the Assini River.

-In spring 1783 Johnson's crew mutinied and captured the vessel.
+In spring 1783, Johnson's crew mutinied and captured the vessel.
 The second mate and the doctor recaptured her, but only after Johnson had died while trying to quell the mutiny.
 The ship was wrecked at Tortola at some point before 8 July.
 A total of 213 captives were rescued.

 Lloyd's Register for 1783 has her name struck out and the notation "Lost".